hkitago/TextClipHistory/README.md

 ## Known Issues

-- Copying text extracted from images using OCR is not supported.
-Looking into possible solutions
+- Copying text extracted from images using OCR, Safari's Reader mode, or certain web-based rich text editors may not work as expected.
+Looking into possible solutions.

 ## Compatibility

-- iOS/iPadOS 16+
+- iOS/iPadOS 16.6+
-- macOS 10.14+
+- macOS 12.4+

 ## License